-Dr. Elez Biberaj was appointed Acting Director of the Voice of America in June 2020.
-Previously he served as Eurasia Division Director, responsible for VOA’s multimedia programming targeting Russia, Ukraine, Armenia, Georgia and the Balkans.
+Dr. Elez Biberaj is the Eurasia Division Director, responsible for VOA’s multimedia programming targeting Russia, Ukraine, Armenia, Georgia and the Balkans.
 Under his direction, the Eurasia Division achieved steady audience growth across broadcast and digital properties and expanded a network of top-rated national affiliates and media partners in the target area.
+From June 2020 to December 2020, Dr. Biberaj served as Acting VOA Director.

 In response to audience consumption habits and content distribution challenges posed by Russian authorities, Dr. Biberaj accelerated the Eurasia Division’s shift toward engaging digital audiences, harnessing the power of mobile and social platforms.
 He also worked closely with his counterparts at Radio Free Europe/Radio Liberty to create the Current Time network, the first joint VOA/RFE/RL programming brand in the history of U.S. international broadcasting, launched to provide fact-based alternatives to Russian-language disinformation.